Data Science Career Advice for College Students

 The educational background of data scientists.
 Source: Burtch Works Study, 2015

-Data scientists come from a variety of STEM majors – chemistry, psychology, economics, mathematics, computer science.
+Data scientists come from a variety of STEM majors – chemistry, psychology, economics, mathematics, and computer science.
 This is because data science can be applied to solve problems across many disciplines.
-Data science is the application of analytical skills, scientific method, and computational skill to solve problems across professions.
+Data science is the application of analytical skills, scientific methods, and computational skills to solve problems across professions.

 The reverse is also true: English, History, Education, or any non-STEM majors are unlikely to help with data scientist training.

 Senior Technical Program Manager (AI) at LinkedIn

 Pick the right classes